caldweln/taxonomy-predict/README.md

 ## Notes

- - training
+- results obtained on a [Open Food Facts](http://world.openfoodfacts.org/data) mongodb data dump
 - considered only products marked with lang='fr'
 - all non-ASCII characters are dropped
 - only product category hierarchies of length of 5 are considered
   - shorter hierarchies are dropped
   - longer hierarchies are truncated
 - LogisticRegression requires less than 8Gb of RAM on OFF data
   - however others may use up to 32Gb of RAM on the same data
- - validation
 - a validation set of 25% of the dataset is used to calculate results

 ## Maybe sometime soon